turi-code/userguide/evaluation/classification.md

 Precision and recall are actually two metrics.
 But they are often used together.
 Precision answers the question: *Out of the items that the classifier predicted to be true, how many are actually true?* Whereas, recall answers the
-question: *Out of all the items that are true relevant, how many are found to be true by the classifier?*
+question: *Out of all the items that are true, how many are found to be true by the classifier?*

 The precision score quantifies the ability of a classifier to not label a